King-Tom18/King-Tom18/README.md

 Looking to expand my skills and expertise.

 I want to be a master coder one day.
-Specialise in Python and HTML. learning javascript.
+Specialise in Python and HTML, learning javascript.

 I want to specialise in website and game development.